Loughborough Carillon: War Memorial Museum

 The tower features the War Memorial Museum, with three floors of military memorabilia.
 Exhibits include artifacts from each of the armed forces and both World Wars.

 Access up the tower is via a long spiral staircase, which precludes disabled access except to the ground floor.

 The bells

 In popular culture

 The song "Loughborough Suicide" by Indie group Young Knives starts with the line "I looked down from the carillon".

+One of the bells in the tower was used to record the start of the song "Hells Bells (song)" by hard rock band AC/DC.